talha131/AsanaToGithub/README.md

 ```

 This will copy all items of "Example" project, which is in my "Personal" workspace to the issue tracker of AsanaToGithub repository.

+You can see a sample issue create via Asana project "Example" at [this link](https://github.com/talha131/AsanaToGithub/issues/1).

 Use `--help` to see all the options.